HolgerPeters/blog/dask.rst

     x = (x / mx).sum() * mx
     x.compute()

-I revised the slides on Speakerdeck, to include the improved benchmark, so that they are not misleading for people who stumble on them without context.
+I plan to upload a revised edition of the slides on Speakerdeck (once I have a decenet internet connection again), to include the improved benchmark, so that they are not misleading for people who stumble on them without context.

 Learnings
 ---------